Shreyas-Gururaj/HPC_PNLA_Library_OpenMP/README.md

 #Template for Practical Course on Parallel Numerical Methods 20/21

 Every software project should have a README file.
-Here you have a md-file formate example.
+Here you have a md-file format example.
 Alternativly, a puristic txt-format can be used if you don't care for eye candy.

 ***